cwangrun/BowelNet/README.md

 (2) [Fine segmentation of each part using geometric (i.e., boundary and skeleton) guidance](https://github.com/runningcw/BowelNet/tree/master/bowel_fineseg)

-Some example images and segmentation results will come soon...
+Some anonymized example images and segmentation results will come soon...

 If you are interested in this work or use the code, please consider to cite the paper: